How can one find street art more effectively throughout the city?

 The map on the other hand, provides the user with a geographic guide to the city's street art.
 It' s a good way to identify neighborhoods dense with pieces, and get directions to specific locations.

 Better done than perfect.
-I'm so happy I made the time to finish this project on my own time after work, as the exposure to new problems and new design environments is always creatively stimulating.
+I'm so happy I made the time to finally finish my first UX oriented project on my own time after work, as the exposure to new problems and new design environments is always creatively stimulating.

-At the same time, I wish I had more time to create a functional prototype, a few more iterations, and maybe do one more round of interviews with different people in reaction to the first interview responses.
-It would inform the design and importance of features even further.
+At the same time, I wish I had more time to create a functional prototype, a few more iterations, and maybe do one more round of interviews with different people in reaction to the first interview responses, which would inform the design and importance of certain features even further.

 In the end, it's about learning from past projects, and applying those lessons to the next.
 Without trial and error, it'd be impossible to learn.